 The Master Brewers Higher Education Advisory Committee is a division of the Master Brewers Association (founded in 1887) that exists to support educational institutions offering courses in brewing and fermentation through approved guidelines and learning objectives.
 You’ll find these curricula in two- and four-year degree programs across the country along with a handful of certificate programs, which generally span a 10- to 18-week period.

-Currently, the following schools offer recognized Master Brewers Association programs in various areas of concentration: Appalachian State University, Central New Mexico Community College, Colorado State University, Kalamazoo Valley Community College, Kwantlen Polytechnic University, Metropolitan State University of Denver, Oregon State University, Skagit Valley College, Southern Illinois University, UC Davis, and the University of South Florida-St. Petersburg.
+Currently, the following schools offer recognized Master Brewers Association programs in various areas of concentration: Central New Mexico Community College, Colorado State University, MiraCosta College, and the Pennsylvania College of Technology.
 The cost of each program depends on the schools' tuition rates, but you can read up on and apply for a handful of different scholarships and/or the discounted rate lottery on the MBAA’s Course Scholarships page.

 The Art and Science of Brewing at The Culinary Institute of America (Hyde Park,